Is there an instruction guide for using Blackboard?

 Note that opening the document from within Blackboard may not allow the proper editing to be recognized "down the line."
 It is best to simply save it to the computer, then work with it.

 How do I access online learning and the online Blackboard courses?

 The website for online learning is http://blackboard.alfredstate.edu.
 Notice there is no "www" in the web address.
 Enter your Alfred State username and password to login.

 What are the computer requirements to use Blackboard?

 A recent computer with Windows 10 or the lastest Mac Operating systems and a high speed Internet connection is required.
 Students can download Windows 10 for free from The Hub.
 This will enable students to use Blackboard’s features successfully.
 Cookies, Java, ActiveX, and pop-ups all need to be enabled in your Web browser.
 We have determined that wireless Internet connections are less reliable than hard-wired connections when using Blackboard and will cause problems during tests.

 Typically, the latest versions of Internet Explorer and Mozilla Firefox are certified to be fully compatible with Blackboard’s features.
 (However, this is not always the case.)
 In addition, Blackboard has established support for use with Google Chrome and Apple Safari.
-The website below contains information on which browsers are best suited for using Blackboard.
+Please check the Blackboard Browser Support Site to view information on which browsers are best suited for using Blackboard.